LeadingIndiaAI/Computer-Vision-for-Wildlife-Conservation/README.md

-# Using ATRW dataset by CVWC Using TensorFlow (GPU) on Unix Based System for Tiger Detection
+# Using ATRW dataset by CVWC with tensorflow-gpu backed on linux based setup for Tiger Detection

 ## Brief Summary

 This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier for tigers on Linux.
-It was originally done to use on NVIDIA DGX remote server having 8 NVIDIA TESLA 16 GB GPUs, available for processing.
+It was originally done to use on NVIDIA DGX remote server having 8 NVIDIA tesla 16 GB GPUs, available for processing.

 This readme describes every step required to train your own custom classifying tiger detectors:
 1. Data Preprocessing